MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-network.md

 | Service | [az network list-service-tags](/cli/azure/network#az_network_list_service_tags) | List all service tags that belong to different resources. |
 | Usage | [az network list-usages](/cli/azure/network#az_network_list_usages) | List the number of network resources in a region that are used against a subscription quota. |

-## Popular network articles using the Azure CLI
+## Popular Azure Network articles using the Azure CLI

 - [Create virtual machines](/cli/azure/azure-cli-vm-tutorial)
 - [Create a virtual network](/azure/virtual-network/quick-create-cli)